UnicornIdeas/substrate-archive/go-dictionary/README.md

 - Linux machine  ( !!! at this moment the project can be run only on Linux)
  - Polkadot running archive node (it is recommended to first sync the node and disconnect it from the internet before running our tool)
  - PostgreSQL database
- - .env file with proper configuration
+ - [.env](https://github.com/UnicornIdeas/substrate-archive/blob/master/go-dictionary/example.env) file with proper configuration (the file should be named .env and located in the root directory of the project)

 # Install